luchagomez/cashier/Readme.md

 ***TEST 14***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 1 GR1, 1 SR1, and 1 CF1 items are added.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 1 GR1, 1 SR1, and 1 CF1 items are added.
 *EXPECTED RESULT*:
  - The freeRule should be applied for GR1 item.
  - 4 items should be added to the cart (2 GR1 + 1 SR1 + 1 CF1)